Verina: Widowed empress

 John of Antioch and the hagiography of Daniel the Stylite imply that Verina was tricked in supporting the conspiracy.
-Candidus and John of Antioch report that Verina was hoping to use the conspiracy to replace Zeno with Patricius, restoring herself to the position of Empress consort in the process.
+Candidus and John of Antioch report that Verina was hoping to use the conspiracy to replace Zeno with Patricius, restoring herself to the position of empress in the process.
 However, Basiliscus was crowned as soon as Zeno had abandoned the city.
 According to Malalas, Verina had to crown Basiliscus herself as the only person of imperial rank present within the capital.
 There is some doubt whether the description of Verina's motivation by Candidus and John of Antioch was accurate or just reflected the hostility of the chroniclers to her.

 Whatever the case, Patricius served early in the new reign as the Magister Officiorum.
 Eventually, Basiliscus ordered the death of Patricius, as the officer was a natural candidate to overthrow the new emperor.
 Consequently, Verina later intrigued against Basiliscus, seeking revenge for her lover's execution.
 According to Candidus, after the death of Patricius, Verina intrigued in favour of Zeno, but her plan was discovered by Basiliscus, and only the intercession of Armatus spared her life.

 In 476, both Illus and Armatus defected to the side of Zeno, who, in August, besieged Constantinople.
 Theodoric the Amal (later known as Theodoric the Great), the leader of the Pannonian Goths, had allied to Zeno.
 Theodoric would have attacked Basiliscus and his Thracian Goth foederati led by Theodoric Strabo, receiving, in exchange, the title of magister militum held by Strabo and the payments previously given to the Thracian Goths.
 It has been suggested that Constantinople was defenseless during Zeno's siege because the Magister Militum Strabo had moved north to counter this menace.
-The Senate opened the gates of the city to Zeno, allowing the deposed emperor to retake the throne with Ariadne as his Empress consort.
+The Senate opened the gates of the city to Zeno, allowing the deposed emperor to retake the throne with Ariadne as empress.